-Every youth tournament baseball team needs rules.
+Every youth sports team needs rules.
 Even better, teams need these rules in writing.
-Better yet, these rules need to be acknowledged and signed by the players (you should have parent contracts, too!).
+And if possible, these rules need to be acknowledged and signed by the players (you should have contracts for parents and coaches, too!).

 Without a contract, it’s far more difficult to enforce your rules.
 And if things truly get out of hand, you may need a written contract if it gets to the point of needing to remove a player from your team.

 That’s a worst-case scenario, and it’s good to plan for that just in case.
 But the main reason for this is so that you have something you can show a player or parent when they aren’t living up to expectations.

 I’ve crafted my own player contract for the Spiders, but I figured that this may be useful to other coaches as well.
 So I’ve created a sample contract that you can use for your teams (you can download it here).

 Below is a summary of a contract that you can use, as well as an embedded PDF version.Every youth baseball team needs a player contract with rules in writing.
 Here's a sample...
 Click To Tweet

 There are basic expectations related to performance and expectations.
 Players will always hustle.
 You will never quit.
 You will treat practices seriously, but you will also work hard when no one is watching — at home and away from practices and games.
 Players understand that mistakes happen and are part of the game, but you will learn from your mistakes.

 To be a good teammate, it’s important that players embrace their role and understand how they can best help the team.
 If you ever have issues with your role, you shouldn’t complain.
 Instead, set up a time to meet with your coach to discuss it.

 Expectations of Respect

 A big part of being a productive member of a team is respect.